Yourco Logo

 "How positive do you feel coming into work this week?"
 (1–5 scale)

-Send this as a standalone monthly survey to track morale trends.
+Run this as a standalone monthly report to track early warning signs of disengagement at specific locations.
 If scores drop suddenly at one location, meet with the manager within two weeks to identify the cause.

 For any of these surveys, consider adding a short text box for optional context: "Anything else you want us to know?"
 Keep this optional.
-It reduces completion anxiety while giving employees a chance to share additional details that might explain their ratings or highlight urgent concerns.
+It reduces completion anxiety while giving employees a chance to share details that might explain their ratings or flag urgent concerns.

 Close the Feedback Loop with Follow-Up Communication

 Share survey results and action plans with your team through multiple channels.
-Post commitments visibly in break rooms and stores, discuss findings in shift huddles, and reference feedback during team meetings.
-This transparency shows employees their voices lead to real improvements.
+Post commitments visibly in break rooms and stores, and discuss findings in shift huddles.
+This transparency shows employees that their voices lead to real improvements.
+To turn survey data into clear action plans, explore our guide on creating survey analysis reports with actionable insights.

 SMS makes it easy to keep teams updated on progress without waiting for the next meeting.
 Send quick text updates when you implement changes based on survey feedback.
 A simple message like "Based on your feedback about scheduling, we've adjusted shift assignments starting Monday" shows immediate responsiveness and reinforces that participation matters.